divvungiellatekno/giellalt.uit.no/infra/ServersLoggingToAzure.md

 - **Very** useful introduction to the entire thing: https://trstringer.com/azure-monitor-agent-linux-syslog-systemd-journal/
+- On Ubuntu Server, `rsyslog` is the name of the syslog program that we have to configure.
 - DCR: https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview
 - ...
 Search azure on any of the buzzwords!